 3 Ways Rezoning Boosts Affordable Housing in Seattle

-As home prices continue to rise in and around our city, affordable housing in Seattle becomes a hot topic among transplants and long-time residents alike.
-The need to create housing for low-income families has reached a crucial point where something must be done to increase the supply of affordable homes.
+As home prices continue to rise in Seattle, affordable housing becomes a hot topic among transplants and long-time residents.
+The need to create housing for low-income families has reached a crucial point.
+Something must be done to increase the supply of affordable homes.

-As the city reviews these rules, the question becomes: how exactly does zoning affect affordable housing in Seattle?
+As the city reviews these rules, how exactly does zoning affect affordable housing in Seattle?

 1. It increases the supply of homes to meet rising demand

-Seattle’s home prices continue to go up and up; in fact, the cost of a home is now 18% more than it was this time last year.
-One of the main reasons why the price of Seattle-area homes has increased so drastically is due to the lack of inventory currently on the market as well as the low number of new construction being worked on today.
+Seattle’s home prices continue to go up and up.
+In fact, the cost of a home is now 18% more than it was this time last year.
+One of the main reasons why the price of Seattle-area homes has increased so drastically is due to the lack of inventory currently on the market.
+There is also a low number of new construction homes hitting the market.

-Currently, much of Seattle’s neighborhoods are zoned for single-family homes, making it difficult for developers to build high-density properties and keeping the inventory from growing at a rate that can keep up with the influx of people moving to the city.
+Currently, much of Seattle’s neighborhoods are zoned for single-family homes, making it difficult for developers to build high-density properties.
+Thus, the inventory isn’t growing at a rate that can keep up with the influx of people moving to the city.
 Rezoning these neighborhoods will allow for homes to go in that will fit four families on one lot rather than one, for example.